lusentis/dawson-docs-preview/README.md

 If you specify a custom domain (Alias, CNAME) in the cloudfront property, the following behaviour will apply:

-1. dawson searches for certificates that are valid for the custom domain specified for the current stage
+1. dawson searches your Account for AWS ACM certificates that are valid for the custom domain specified for the current stage
 2. if a certificate is found, it will be associated to this Distribution and the deployment continues
 3. if no valid certificate is found, a new SSL/TLS certificate will be requested and the deployment will be aborted.
 Instructions for certificate validation will be printed to the console; usually, domain contacts and some admin e-mail accounts will receive an email with a validation link.
 You can find more information on the validation process in the [Validate Domain Ownership](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-validate.html) page.